sbabcoc/Selenium-Foundation/README.md

 **NOTE**: GhostDriver and ChromeDriver are simple binary installations, but several system configuration changes must be applied for IEDriver to work properly.
 For details, visit the InternetExplorerDriver project Wiki on GitHub and follow the [Required Configuration](https://github.com/SeleniumHQ/selenium/wiki/InternetExplorerDriver#required-configuration) procedure.

-# JUNIT SUPPORT
+# JUNIT 4 SUPPORT

-In addition to the TestNG support documented above, **Selenium Foundation** also includes support for JUnit.
+In addition to the TestNG support documented above, **Selenium Foundation** also includes support for **JUnit 4**.
 This support is built upon **JUnit Foundation**, which provides the framework for method interception (used for driver management) and artifact capture (used to acquire screenshots).

-## JUnit Required Elements
+## JUnit 4 Required Elements

-There are several required elements that must be included in every JUnit test class to activate the features of **Selenium Foundation**.
+There are several required elements that must be included in every JUnit 4 test class to activate the features of **Selenium Foundation**.
 To assist you in this process, we've included the [JUnitBase](https://github.com/Nordstrom/Selenium-Foundation/tree/master/src/main/java/com/nordstrom/automation/selenium/junit/JUnitBase.java) class as a starter.
 This class includes all of the required elements outlined below.

-**JUnitBase** is an abstract class that implements the [TestBase](https://github.com/Nordstrom/Selenium-Foundation/tree/master/src/main/java/com/nordstrom/automation/selenium/core/TestBase.java) interface, which provides a common abstraction for both TestNG and JUnit tests.
+**JUnitBase** is an abstract class that implements the [TestBase](https://github.com/Nordstrom/Selenium-Foundation/tree/master/src/main/java/com/nordstrom/automation/selenium/core/TestBase.java) interface, which provides a common abstraction for both TestNG and JUnit 4 tests.

 ### Outline of Required Elements

-The following is an outline of the elements that must be included in every JUnit test that uses **Selenium Foundation**:
+The following is an outline of the elements that must be included in every JUnit 4 test that uses **Selenium Foundation**:

 * [HookInstallingRunner](https://github.com/Nordstrom/JUnit-Foundation/blob/master/src/main/java/com/nordstrom/automation/junit/HookInstallingRunner.java):
-**HookInstallingRunner** is a JUnit test runner that uses bytecode enhancement to install hooks on test and configuration methods to enable method pre-processing and post-processing.
+**HookInstallingRunner** is a JUnit 4 test runner that uses bytecode enhancement to install hooks on test and configuration methods to enable method pre-processing and post-processing.
 This closely resembles the **IInvokedMethodListener** feature of TestNG.
 * [@MethodWatchers](https://github.com/Nordstrom/JUnit-Foundation/blob/master/src/main/java/com/nordstrom/automation/junit/MethodWatchers.java):
 The **MethodWatchers** annotation is assigned to test classes and enables you to attach one or more method watcher class, which implement the **MethodWatcher** interface.
 To activate this feature, run with the **HookInstallingRunner**.
 * [DriverWatcher](https://github.com/Nordstrom/Selenium-Foundation/tree/master/src/main/java/com/nordstrom/automation/selenium/junit/DriverWatcher.java):
 **DriverWatcher** implements the **JUnit Foundation**  [MethodWatcher](https://github.com/Nordstrom/JUnit-Foundation/blob/master/src/main/java/com/nordstrom/automation/junit/MethodWatcher.java) interface to manage driver sessions and local Selenium Grid servers.
-It provides initial page support, and it also supplies two JUnit rules:
+It provides initial page support, and it also supplies two JUnit 4 rules:
   * **`DriverWatcher.getClassWatcher()`**:
   The class rule returned by this static method is responsible for shutting down the local Selenium Grid servers.
   * **`DriverWatcher.getTestWatcher()`**: